 Temporary Defensive Policies.
 Each of Government Portfolio, Money Market Portfolio, Tax-Exempt Portfolio, Treasury Only Portfolio, and Treasury Portfolio reserves the right to hold a substantial amount of uninvested cash for temporary, defensive purposes.

-In addition, Tax-Exempt Portfolio reserves the right to invest more than normally permitted in federally taxable obligations for temporary, defensive purposes.
+In addition, each of Government Portfolio, Money Market Portfolio, Tax-Exempt Portfolio, Treasury Only Portfolio, and Treasury Portfolio reserves the right to invest more than normally permitted in federally taxable obligations for temporary, defensive purposes.

 Tender Option Bonds are created by depositing intermediate- or long-term, fixed-rate or variable rate, municipal bonds into a trust and issuing two classes of trust interests (or "certificates") with varying economic interests to investors.
 Holders of the first class of trust interests, or floating rate certificates, receive tax-exempt interest based on short-term rates and may tender the certificate to the trust at par.
 As consideration for providing the tender option, the trust sponsor (typically a bank, broker-dealer, or other financial institution) receives periodic fees.
-The trust pays the holders of the floating rate certificates from proceeds of a remarketing of the certificates or from a draw on a liquidity facility provided by the sponsor.
+The trust pays the holders of the floating rate certificates of from a draw on a liquidity facility provided by the sponsor.
 A fund investing in a floating rate certificate effectively holds a demand obligation that bears interest at the prevailing short-term tax-exempt rate.
 The floating rate certificate is typically an eligible security for money market funds.
 Holders of the second class of interests, sometimes called the residual income certificates, are entitled to any tax-exempt interest received by the trust that is not payable to floating rate certificate holders, and bear the risk that the underlying municipal bonds decline in value.
 In selecting tender option bonds, FMR will consider the creditworthiness of the issuer of the underlying bond deposited in the trust, the experience of the custodian, and the quality of the sponsor providing the tender option.
 In certain instances, the tender option may be terminated if, for example, the issuer of the underlying bond defaults on interest payments.